Toowoomba Wellcamp Airport: Aircraft storage

+Future developments

 Manufacturing

 A new facility called the Wellcamp Aerospace and Defence Precinct was announced on 21 September 2021.
-On the same date, Boeing Australia announced plans to build a drone manufacturing facility at Wellcamp for the Boeing MQ-28 Ghost Bat project.
+On the same date, Boeing Australia announced plans to build an uncrewed aerial vehicle manufacturing facility at Wellcamp for the Boeing MQ-28 Ghost Bat project.
 This deal is worth up to $1 billion for Queensland's economy over 10 years.

-Spaceport

-In September 2022, Virgin Orbit signed an agreement with Wagner Corporation to base a Boeing 747-400 launch aircraft at Wellcamp with a demonstrator small satellite launch planned for 2024.